Sen. Mike Lee brushes off opponents to win Utah GOP primary

+Lee deflected any GOP critiques in his victory speech, instead looking ahead to the November election where he'll face off against independent conservative Evan McMullin.
+“Now that this primary is over my hope and my expectation is that Republicans will do what we do best … Let’s come together,” Lee said at a election night party at a suburban Utah events center.

+Days after the decision overturning Roe v.
+Wade and the constitutional right to abortion, he also framed his victory as a “choice to embrace the inalienable right to life and Utah’s values."

-The second-term Republican and Trump loyalist now advances to the November election, where he’ll face off against independent candidate Evan McMullin.
-He ran for president as a conservative alternative to Trump in 2016 and received more than one-fifth of the vote in Utah, where voters tend to be uncomfortable with Trump-style politics.
+He now faces McMullin, who ran for president as a conservative alternative to Trump in 2016.
+He received more than one-fifth of the vote in Utah, where voters tend to be uncomfortable with Trump-style politics.
 McMullin left the GOP after Trump’s ascendance and won backing from the state Democratic Party this year.
 He has kept pace in campaign contributions with Lee in this year’s Senate race.

-Lee handily defeated former state lawmaker Becky Edwards and political operative Ally Isom, two well-funded opponents who didn’t vote for Trump and attempted to appeal to voters disillusioned with the direction of the Republican Party.
-They tried to frame Lee as a divisive politician who cares less about governing than he does television appearances and his allegiance to Trump.

-Lee supporters gathered Tuesday at an event with about 100 people, many wearing shirts saying “I like Mike” while country music plays and conservative commentator Glenn Beck spoke.
+Lee supporters gathered Tuesday at an event with about 100 people, many wearing navy-blue shirts saying “I Like Mike” while country music played and conservative commentator Glenn Beck spoke.

-A montage played on a projector splicing together images of families and children with assault-style rifles, sunsets, clouds and the kind of single family homes that Lee has proposed to build on rural federal land he wants to privatize.
+A montage played on a projector splicing together images of families, assault-style rifles, sunsets, clouds and single-family homes.

 Lee encouraged Trump advisers to embrace discredited attorney Sidney Powell and later referenced his discussions with lawmakers in battleground states about appointing competing slates of electors to act contrary to the results, the messages showed.